GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-08-02 22:24:45 IST
+This content is dynamically generated in Indian Time (IST): 2024-08-02 22:41:51 IST

 Current Weather in Coimbatore:
 Temperature: 23.88 °C
-Condition: haze
+Condition: mist